Adap-Financeira/CashChat-Dashboard/frontend/README.md

 * [] Add refresh token logic or change the token expiration time to some days

+- Dashboard

+* [ ] Get the graphs data frm the backend

 - Reminders

 * [x] Create cache tags for reminders routes